arkency/posts/posts/2016-01-26-one-event-to-rule-them-all.md

 end
 ```

 So, how is `Fuckup` created?
-The answer is: by handling an domain event.
+The answer is: by handling a domain event.
 The event handler should create new `Fuckup` aggregate (because we don't have any to load it from event store) and just store it.

 ```
 #!ruby